timokoola/timosbrain/books.md

 I write about books, I am to write a short review or recap of every book, preferably at some point with a solid formula.

-- [ ] Create book review template that works for me
+- [ ] Create a book review template that works for me